 Honolulu Affordable Housing on Oahu: Your Guide to What, Why, and if you Qualify

-Affordable Housing in Honolulu has long been a hot, and often misunderstood topic in the Oahu real estate Market as the island continues to be plagued with short housing supply, and some of the highest home prices in the nation.
+Affordable Housing in Honolulu has long been a hot, and often misunderstood topic in the Oahu real estate Market as the island continues to be plagued with short housing supply and the high Cost of Living in Hawaii.
 Most are aware of the new Honolulu condo towers popping up in the Kakaako and Ala Moana Skylines, however, most aren’t aware that developers are actually required by state law to offer a certain number of units for sale under Oahu Affordable Housing guidelines.

 It's tough to find an affordable housing for sale on Oahu, and just as tough to find affordable apartments in hawaii to rent.
 With a few hundred affordable units offered for sale and sometimes thousands of applicants, the supply never meets the demand.
 The Ala Moana neighborhood is seeing the greatest influx in new condo projects and may offer as many as 5 residential towers, a condo-tel, and rentals.
 Affordable Housing will be offered by each project in some capacity; but whether the condos are for sale or for rent is up to each developer.